Kitware/nrtk-explorer/docs/source/manual/DEVELOPMENT.rst

 Install in Development Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before installing this module, it is a good idea to be in a virutal environment.
+Before installing this module, it is a good idea to be in a virtual environment.
 If you are no in one, you can set one up:

 .. code:: bash